 Tickets — If you are made of tough stuff and want to see everything in a day, you can buy the all-inclusive 1- or 2-day Château Passeport, which grants you access to the main chateau, the gardens, the Trianon palaces, the Marie Antoinette Estate and the temporary exhibitions (1 day Nov–Mar 20€ adults, Apr–Oct including Les Grandes Eaux Musicales 27€ adults; 2 days Nov–Mar 25€, Apr–Oct 30€; free for children 17 and under).
 If you’d like to make an overnight of it (and it’s worth doing as Versailles is such a lovely city), consider the 2-day Passport.
 If you have limited time and energy, you can buy a ticket to just the Palace (18€, free 17 and under) or just the Trianons and Marie Antoinette’s Estate (12€).
 A Paris Museum Pass will get you into everything except Les Grandes Eaux musicales (Apr–Oct; see below), so you’ll have to buy a separate ticket to get into the gardens when the fountain shows are playing (9.50€; see below).

-Important note: Tuesdays is by far the busiest day of the week at Versailles (because that’s when the Louvre is usually closed).
-Most any other day of the week will be (slightly) less crowded).
+Important note: Tuesday is by far the busiest day of the week at Versailles (because that’s when the Louvre and several of Paris’s other big museums are closed).
+Weekends are predictably busy too.
+Most any other day of the week will be (slightly) less crowded.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.